PG&E proposes rate increase for wildfire prevention

-July 1 (Reuters) - Pacific Gas and Electric Company (PG&E) (PCG.N) has proposed a rate increase from 2023, the utility said late on Wednesday, adding it would use some of the funds for wildfire prevention.
+(Reuters) - Pacific Gas and Electric Company (PG&E) has proposed a rate increase from 2023, the utility said late on Wednesday, adding it would use some of the funds for wildfire prevention.

 If approved in its entirety by the California Public Utilities Commission (CPUC), the proposal would lead to a roughly $1 per day increase in the bills of its electricity and gas customers, PG&E said.